kotlin-hands-on/intro-kotlin-mutliplatform/README.md

 We use Git Branches to separate different steps of the tutorial.
 Please check `step-NNN` branches for more details:

 - `step-001` branch contains the basic Kotlin/JVM + [Ktor](https://ktor.io) server application
+- `step-002` kotlin Multiplatform project
+- `step-003` JS target to render HTML
+- `step-004` common code to share a constant
+- `step-005` rendering code in the common source set, JVM works
+- `step-006` putting all together, rendering both in JS and JVM